blackrubystudio/Sushi-dish-detection/README.md

     <img src="./image/tensorboard-scalars.png" alt="tensorboard scalars image" width="700"/>
 </p>

+## Result

-Training was done in various ways, but the validation loss was not lower than 0.1.
-Although accuracy was not measured separately, it was well measured in many situations, but accuracy seem to be low when more then 10 plates were stacked.
+We did training in various ways, but the validation loss was not lower than 0.1.
+Program works well in many situations, but accuracy seem to be low when more then 10 plates were stacked.
 Also, ocaasionally, when two plates of the same dish were pilled up, they were sometimes recognized as one dish.
 For accuracy, we should write a acuuracy measurement code.

 <p align="center">
     <img src="./image/result-image.png" alt="result images" width="700"/>